mixpanel/mixpanel-react-native/README.md

 Next, run ```pod install```.

 #### iOS (above 0.60)
-No need to setup pod as pod file is already present.
+No need to take care of additional setup of POD files as pod files are already present above 0.60.

 <a name="usage"></a>
 # **Usage**
 ```